tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 zero-knowledge proofs involved in validation of blockchain transactions.
 The bulk of computations in these range proofs take place in the Inner-product Proof (IPP).

-The aim of this report is to investigate how the innovative amortization strategies of the Halo protocol can be used to enhance the Bulletproofs IPP.
+This report investigates how the innovative amortization strategies of the Halo protocol can be used to enhance the Bulletproofs IPP.

 ## Notation and Assumptions

-The settings and notations used in this report follow the Bulletproofs framework as in the Dalek notes [[7]], this includes the underlying field  $\mathbb{F}_p$, elliptic curve, elliptic curve group and generators $G$ and $H$.
-The details have been covered in other Tari Labs University (TLU) reports, and are therefore not included in this report.
+The settings and notations used in this report follow the Bulletproofs framework as in the Dalek notes [[7]].
+This includes the underlying field  $\mathbb{F}_p$, elliptic curve, elliptic curve group, and generators $G$ and $H$.
+The details are not included here, as they have been covered in other Tari Labs University (TLU) reports.
-Note that properties such as completeness, soundness or public coin, as well as discrete log difficulty, are assumed here.
+Note that properties such as completeness, soundness or public coin, and discrete log difficulty, are assumed here.

-Since the Ristretto implementation of the curve25519 is used in the Bulletproofs setting, unless otherwise stated, all vectors of size $n$ will be referring to $n$ 32 bytes.
+Since the Ristretto implementation of the curve25519 is used in the Bulletproofs setting, unless otherwise stated, all vectors of size $n$ refer to $n$ 32 bytes.

 ## Zero-knowledge Proofs

 There are two parties in a zero-knowledge proof: the prover and the verifier.
-The prover seeks to convince the verifier that he or she has knowledge of a secret value $w$ ,called the *witness*, without disclosing any more information about
+The prover seeks to convince the verifier that he or she has knowledge of a secret value $w$, called the *witness*, without disclosing any more information about
 $w$ to the verifier.
 How does this work?

 The prover receives a challenge $x$ from the verifier and:

-- firstly, makes a commitment $P$ of the witness, which hides the value of $w$; and
+- makes a commitment $P$ of the witness, which hides the value of $w$; then
-- secondly, creates a proof $\pi$ that attests knowledge of the correct $w$.
+- creates a proof $\pi$ that attests knowledge of the correct $w$.

-The prover sends these two to the verifier.
-The verifier then checks correctness of the proof $\pi$.
-This means that they test if some particular relation $\mathcal{R}$ between $w$ and $x$ holds true.
-The proof $\pi$ is deemed correct if
-$\mathcal{R}(x,w) = 1$ and incorrect if $\mathcal{R}(x,w) = 0$.
-Since the verifier does not know $w$, they use some
-verification algorithm $\mathcal{V}$ such that $\mathcal{V}(x, \pi) = \mathcal{R}(x,w)$.
+The prover sends these two to the verifier, who checks correctness of the proof $\pi$.
+This means that the verifier tests if some particular relation $\mathcal{R}$ between $w$ and $x$ holds true.
+The proof $\pi$ is deemed correct if $\mathcal{R}(x,w) = 1$ and incorrect if $\mathcal{R}(x,w) = 0$.
+Since the verifier does not know $w$, they use some verification algorithm $\mathcal{V}$ such that $\mathcal{V}(x, \pi) = \mathcal{R}(x,w)$.

 The entire research on scalability is in pursuit of such an algorithm $\mathcal{V}$ that is most efficient and secure.

 ## Bulletproofs Range Proofs

 The Bulletproofs system provides a framework for building non-interactive zero-knowledge proofs without any need for a trusted setup.
-Also, ccording to Cathie Yun, "it allows for proving a much wider class of statements than just range proofs" [[8]].
+Also, according to Cathie Yun, "it allows for proving a much wider class of statements than just range proofs" [[8]].

 The Bulletproofs framework uses the *Pedersen commitment scheme*, which is known for its hiding and binding properties.